igr/color-code/doc/12-state.md

 Do not add operational methods to STATE.

-> ⚡️ Pro tip: minimize the number of STATE methods.
+> ⚡️ Pro tip: Minimize the number of STATE methods.